Robotoalpha/Robotoalpha/README.md

   👋 Hi, I’m OUATTARA Alphonse, currently logistics and Transport Engineering programme student in INP-HB after four years in general mangement at University.
-Upon a time, i feed the dream to speak with a machin ( computer) and receive amazings answers, ask him to do what I want and he execut it.
+Upon a time, i feed the dream to speak with a machine ( computer) and receive amazings answers, ask him to do what I want and he executes it.
 Today the ALX Software Engineering program of Holberton School give me the opportinity to make this dream become Reality.
 Thank you very much to authors of this program and to all the peers.
   Let's stay focus and develop a growth mindset and use all the intelectual tools